asgood23/STATIONS/earth2020X/earth2020x_backgrounds.md

 **Possessions**

-* Crushed velvet (all clothes made from, count as Modest Armour)
+* Crushed velvet (all clothes made from, counts as Modest Armour)
 * Small hat
 * Music box
 * Little boxes (each filled with a different item from the following):